Diverticulitis Club Logo Diverticulitis Club Logo 2

 Diverticulitis sufferer

 However, it’s important to note that every individual is different, and while some individuals may tolerate small amounts of ice cream during a flare-up, others may find it aggravating to their symptoms.
+You can work out whether or not there are patterns between eating ice cream and suffering diverticulitis symptoms in your particular circumstances by using our food and symptoms diary tracker.
 It’s best to consult with a healthcare professional or a registered dietitian who can provide personalized guidance based on your specific condition and needs.

 Does the ice cream flavour matter?